Ryan-Kiachian/Ryan-Kiachian.github.io/Projects/AutonomousRobot.md

 ## 🏁 Competition Results

-- **Wins:** 2 matches successfully completed
+- **Wins:** Finished 4 wins, 2 losses
 - **Challenges:**
   - The one main challenge we faced was the interaction with the opponents robot.
 If the two bots collided, both got knocked off course.
+This was the cause of our two losses.
 - **Fixes & Adjustments:**
   - Recalibrated the robot's starting orientation to better align with the field.
   - Repaired sensor wiring and improved response to edge detection events.